robenkleene/collections/cards/apple-developer.md

 - **In Swift, are collections (arrays, sets, and dictionaries) and strings reference types or value types?** They're value types.
 - **Where are value types (like `struct`) stored?** They're stored on the stack by default unless they're part of a reference type, or are larger in size, then they're stored on the heap.
 - **How does ARC relate to value types?** ARC is an implementation of reference counting, value types do not have references, so ARC is not applicable to value types.
+- **Why can't protocols conform to `Equatable`?** `Equatable` has an associated type of `self`.
+Protocols with associated types can only be used a generic constraint (e.g., `func myMethod<T: MyProtocol>(myObject: T)`), and can't be used a parameter type directly.
+Part of the rational here, is that testing whether objects of different types are equal has pitfalls.
+- **In Swift, what is an associated type?** A generic type in a protocol.